ag487/matrix-eigenvectors/theory.md

 ## Overview

-This is an explanation of the matrix calculations used in finding the eigenvalues & eigenvectors of a matrix.
-Throughout, I have assumed the input is a symmetric matrix (which is consistent with the image covariance matrix used in the case study).
+This is a brief explanation of the calculations used in finding the eigenvalues & eigenvectors of a matrix.
+Throughout, I have assumed the input is a symmetric matrix (which is consistent with the image covariance matrix used in my example).

-## 1. Theory essentials

-### 1.1 Matrix inverse and determinant
+### 1.1 Basics, natrix inverse and determinant

 A matrix may or may not be invertible.
 A matrix is invertible if it can be multiplied by another matrix to give the identity matrix.
 That is, it has an inverse.
 For instance, let's take a 2x2 matrix and assume it has an inverse.
 Then multiplying the two matrices together would result in the identity matrix.